peichman-umd/csv2sqlite/README.md

 # TODO
 - store original line numbers
 - store original line endings (and other dialect parameters) of the input csv
-- ensure that sqlite2csv prints out the data in the correct column order